Yom Kippur War

 On June 19, 1967, the National Unity Government of Israel voted unanimously to return the Sinai to Egypt and the Golan Heights to Syria in return for peace agreements.

-The Golan would have to be demilitarized and special arrangement would be negotiated for the Straits of Tiran.
+The Golan would have to be demilitarized and a special arrangement would be negotiated for the Straits of Tiran.
 The government also resolved to open negotiations with King Hussein of Jordan regarding the Eastern border.

 There is no evidence it was conveyed to Egypt or Syria.
 The decision was kept a closely guarded secret within Israeli government circles and the offer was withdrawn in October 1967.